 - Research Methodology: Realist and Interpretive Qualitative Research

 - Research Methodology: Quantitative Research (Surveys and Dataset Analysis)

 The final documents will be assessed through a viva voce examination.

 Contact with your two supervisors is negotiated for mutual convenience to ensure that you are fully supported in your studies.

-You will submit six pieces of work (documents) for assessment during the three or four years of the course.
-The six documents all focus on a common Management theme or issue.
-The documents are as follows:
+You will submit a number of documents for assessment during the three or four years of the course.
+The documents all focus on a common Management theme or issue and include:

 - definition and mapping of research issues and a research plan

 - report on a piece of field research